readthedocs/readthedocs.org/docs/ethical-advertising.rst

 * We don't track you
 * We don't sell your data
-* We host everything ourselves, no third-party scripts
+* We host everything ourselves, no third-party scripts or images

-We're doing newspaper advertising, on the internet.
+**We're doing newspaper advertising, on the internet.**
 For a hundred years,
 newspapers put an ad on the page, some folks would see it,